pimhopmans/react-drag-and-drop-example/README.md

     $ npm start

-After making sure everything runs you can [visit](localhost:3000/) to see the project in your browser of choice.
+After making sure everything runs you can visit localhost:3000 to see the project in your browser of choice.